klajo4/burgfalkenscenery/README.md

 - Written a blender python script, to produce the required mqo file from blender scene.
   Writes a very simplyfied mqo format, since the mqo-to-tgc converter ignores most
   of the scene/object properties anyway.
-- created CollisionObjects:
+- Created CollisionObjects:
 	- Groundgrid (not perfect, needs refinement later)
 	- Some trees (not all, so far)
 	- Huts and hedges
-- Adjusted North direction and altitude
+- Adjusted north direction and altitude
 - Defined startpositions for aiplanes and gliders (with winsh).

 ## to be done
 - Implement missing trees
 - Define starting positions for Helis
 - Define positions for contests (Limbo, baloon..)
-- refine groundgrid (optional)
+- Refine groundgrid (optional)